Peter J. Moylan

 real-time applications.

 - A variety of networking software.
+Much of this is still in active use at multiple sites.

 Publications

-You can fetch a complete
+confidentiality.
+You can fetch some

 the conventional print media.